KSchopmeyer/smipyping/docs/database.rst

 The database contains the following tables:

 1. Companies - A table of the companies responsibile for the servers.
-This relates each company to one or more Targets
+This relates each company to one or more targets in the targets table and relates users in the users table to companies.

 2. Targets - A table of the WBEM Servers to be tested with smipyping.
 This includes key information about each server that cannot be derived from knowing only the host name of the server including passwords.
 Any information that can be derived from the servers themselves is normally not maintained in this table.

 3. Users - A table of users primarily as a means of contacting the personnel responsible for each server and as a desination for reports.
 This table relates each user to an entry in the companies table.

 4. Pings - A table that is augmented when status checks are run on the servers.
 It provides historical information on the status of those checks for each server (up/down, etc.).
 This table is updated when the command ``smicli cimping all --saveresult`` is run adding the status of each server test to the pings table.
 Each status entry identifies the target, time, and status returned from the ping.

 5. Notifications - A table showing what notifications of server status changes have been sent.

+6. Programs - A table showing the programs defined by SMI.
+This is only used to define a program for each year and only used to send the regular weekly report.
+Each program includes a name, start date, and end date.

 We intend to make this database as general but as simple as possible however,